-We remain updated on regional hazards and trends through trusted agency networks including the Centers for Disease Control, World Health Organization, various government State Departments (U.S., Australia, Canada, United Kingdom, New Zealand), Overseas Safety Advisory Council (OSAC), and International SOS, amongst others.
+We remain updated on regional hazards and trends through trusted agency networks including the Centers for Disease Control, World Health Organization, various government State Departments (U.S., Australia, Canada, United Kingdom, New Zealand), Overseas Safety Advisory Council (OSAC), and AXA Travel Assist, amongst others.
 Utilizing multiple resources provides a balanced and varied perspective to provide our team an accurate picture of global safety status at any given time.

 We only work with reputable and responsible organizations and service providers (accommodations, transportation, and activities) within each country.
 We perform and support our partners in completing comprehensive business assessments evaluating organizational insurance and business licensing, staff hiring and training processes, equipment and vehicle maintenance/repair structures, Child Protection policies, risk management protocols, emergency response systems, and so forth.
 This ongoing evaluation ensures our partners are aligned with Verto’s stringent safety protocols and focus on student safety.

 We recognize that each student has individual needs, preferences, and interests.
 We spend the necessary time to listen, learn, and work collaboratively to ensure we’re aligned with and equipped to manage individual considerations such as medical conditions, mental health needs, food preferences, and so forth.
 If situations arise that we’re unable to manage, we’ll help guide you in finding an appropriate experience suited for your needs.